 The reader, having suffered through these definitions, is entitled to see an application besides Joyal and Street's algebraic description of the category of braids.
 At the end of our discussion of Mac Lane's 1963 paper on monoidal categories, we said that in a certain sense every monoidal category is equivalent to a strict one.
 Now we can make this precise!
 Suppose C is a monoidal category.
-Then there is a strict monoidal category D that is monoidally equivalent to C. That is: there are monoidal functors $F: C \to D$, $G: D \to C$ and monoidal natural isomorphisms $\alpha: FG \Rightarrow 1_D$, $\beta: GF \Rightarrow 1_C$.
+Then there is a strict monoidal category D that is monoidally equivalent to C. That is: there are monoidal functors $F: C \to D, G: D \to C$ and monoidal natural isomorphisms $\alpha: FG \Rightarrow 1_D, \beta: GF \Rightarrow 1_C$.

 This result allows us to work with strict monoidal categories, even though most monoidal categories found in nature are not strict: we can take the monoidal category we are studying and replace it by a monoidally equivalent strict one.
 The same sort of result is true for braided monoidal and symmetric monoidal categories.

-A very similar result is also true for bicategories (that is, weak 2-categories).
-However, the pattern breaks down when we get to tricategories: not every tricategory is equivalent to a strict one!
+A very similar result holds for bicategories: they are all equivalent to strict 2-categories: that is, bicategories where all the associators and unitors are identity morphisms.
+However, the pattern breaks down when we get to tricategories: not every tricategory is equivalent to a strict 3-category!
 At this point the necessity for weakening becomes clear.